ParrotSec/documentation/docs/getting-started/create-boot-device.md

 ## __DD__

-__[dd](https://en.wikipedia.org/wiki/Dd_(Unix))__ (and its derivatives) is a command line tool integrated in every unix and unix-like system, and it can be used to write the ISO file into a block device bit per bit.
-Due to the potential to brick your system if you are not familiar with linux we recommend that you use Etcher.
+__[dd](https://en.wikipedia.org/wiki/Dd_(Unix))__ (and its derivatives) is a command line tool integrated in every UNIX and UNIX-like system, and it can be used to write the ISO file into a block device bit per bit.
+Due to the potential to brick your system, if you are not familiar with Linux we strongly recommend to use Etcher.

 ![DD](../img/dd.png)